Updated for Version 5.6

 When Flame-Mane’s Fist and Incineration Drive attacks unleashed during Leonine Bite hit opponents, they will restore 1.5 Energy for Dehya and 2.5% of her Max HP.
 This effect can be triggered once every 0.2s.

-This Constellation’s Energy regeneration can reduce Dehya’s ER requirements by ~40% ER pre-C6 and ~60% ER at C6, allowing Dehya to build more offensive substats.
-The HP regeneration is also a nice touch to aid her survivability.
+Reduces Dehya’s ER requirements by ~40% pre-C6 and ~60% at C6, allowing her to build more offensive substats.
+The HP regeneration is a nice touch to aid her survivability and stack Fanfare if paired with Furina.

 Constellation 5 | The Alpha Unleashed